Resilience Across the Lifespan

 While resilience can be strengthened at any age, the best time to build the basis of resilience is at a young age.

-The Sisters of Providence of St. Vincent de Paul made a significant gift in 2021 to establish the Sisters of Providence of St. Vincent de Paul Community Impact Fund.
-The goal of the Fund is to provide grants to achieve transformative, sustainable, systems-level change in two issue areas:
+The Sisters of Providence of St. Vincent de Paul made a significant gift in 2021 to establish the Sisters of Providence of St. Vincent de Paul Community Impact Fund at the Community Foundation.
+The goal of the Fund is to promote cross-sector collaboration and provide grants to achieve transformative, sustainable, systems-level change in two issue areas:

 ACEs & Resilience Stream